EEN421/EEN421.github.io/_posts/2025-10-13-📘-Ultimate-Microsoft-XDR-for-Full-Spectrum-Cyber-Defense-Is-Officially-Charting-on-Amazon!.md

 - fine-tuning Defender for Identity sensors, or
 - building a multi-tenant XDR strategy for enterprise clients —

-this guide was written for real Microsoft security professionals: the ones who live in KQL, love a clean workbook, and can spot a false positive from a mile away.
+...this guide was written for real Microsoft security professionals: the ones who live in KQL, love a clean workbook, and can spot a false positive from a mile away.

 # 🧭 A Community Milestone